LuisAraujo/MediaComp-Python/README.md

 	- Each take a color and return a slightly darker or lighter (respectively) version of the color.
 - *writePictureTo*
 	- Takes a picture and a file name (string) as input, then writes the picture to the file as a JPEG.
 (Be sure to end the filename in “.jpg” for the operating system to understand it well.)

-### Functions not available*
-- *pickAColor*
-	- Takes no input, but puts up a color picker.
-Find the color you want, and the function will return the Color object of what you picked.
-- *repaint*
-	- Shows again a picture provided as input.
-No return value.
 - *addText*
 	- Takes a picture, an x position and a y position (two numbers), and some text as a string, which will get drawn into the picture.
 - *addLine*